 A "student loan tax bomb" occurs when your student loan lender forgives all or a portion of your debt, causing you to include this amount in your taxable income.

 Generally, the IRS taxes all income sources.
 When a creditor cancels, forgives, or discharges a debt, they erase some or all of the amount from your outstanding balance.
-The amount forgiven is typically includable in your gross income and subject to income taxes.
-You'll report this balance on Form 1099-C, Cancellation of Debt.
+The amount forgiven is typically includable in your gross income and subject to income taxes unless a tax law specifically exclude it from taxable income.
+Your student loan lender will report a forgiven balance on Form 1099-C, Cancellation of Debt.

 How can student loans be forgiven?